drewgillievfx/DrewGillie.com/_projects/01-Thesis.md

 {% include page-title.html title="Thesis" %}

-Comprehensive comparison of integrating 3D and live action elements.
+*Summary: Comprehensive comparison of integrating 3D and live action elements.
 Using Nuke and Maya to compare several different methods for creating a visual effect shot in a motion picture.
 Chrome ball used on set to capture lighting information.
 3D environment created and composited into real footage.
 Photo spheres created.
 3D model created in Maya, and from photos into 3D mesh ACES workflow used to preserve color information for a better composite.
-Find the limitations of how far each method can be pushed before the shot starts to look unreal.
+Find the limitations of how far each method can be pushed before the shot starts to look unreal.*

 There are more ways than one to accomplish a task.